The art of (trade) war: Impact, market fallout, and how Trump won’t fight Canada on second front

 Beijing then unveiled threatened tariffs on about US$3-billion of American exports but cast the move as one against earlier U.S. trade action.

-Markets are tumbling again today.
+Markets are tumbling again today, though New York is now pointing higher.

 "Equity markets have sold off heavily this morning as investors are fearful we are entering a trade war," said CMC Markets analyst David Madden.